axelvaldez/radical-companies/_posts/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

 <h1></h1>
 <p>What I get for the Intro and the first chapter, <em>Freedom&mdash;A Psychological Problem?</em> is that we cannot be alone, we have to be in community with our believes or with people.</p>
 <p>Being in community, by ourselves, with our believes is tricky because it can <em>easily</em> lead to our spouting nonsense.
 However, it can lead to its developement from a believe to a thesis to a theory.
-And that development </p>
+And that development can best happen with a community of people.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">